leepingtay/deep_learning_digits_recognition_keras/README.md

 ## Deep Learning Neural Network - Digits Recognition Using Keras
 This project is to build a Sequential Convolutional Neural Network model for digits recognition trained on MNIST dataset using Keras API.
-The model has 99.6% accuracy.

 ### Project Goal
 To correctly identify digits from a dataset of tens of thousands of handwritten images